Code Generation

 block supports the context

-attribute which you can explicit change to root
+attribute which you can explicitly change to root

 generate_file "/file.txt" {